We have probably all seen a picture of Rodin's sculpture,

 (See: Mind, Body And Spirit).

-The chin of the Head of "The Thinker" rests upon his right arm
+The chin of "The Thinker" rests upon his right arm which, in turn,

-which, in turn, rests upon his left thigh.
-This is an unusual and
+rests upon his left Thigh.
+This is an unusual and uncomfortable

-uncomfortable position for someone to assume while in a state of
+position for someone to assume while in a state of Thought.

-Thought.
-Normally, our chin would rest upon our right arm which
+Normally, our chin would rest upon our right arm which would then

 of having the right arm of "The Thinker" rest upon the left thigh!